Guests are due to arrive at your house in 30 minutes. Dinner’s in the oven. You’re straightening the cushions on the couch when you smell … your dog.

 - Tetrasodium EDTA

-There’s a common theme in dry shampoo that’s also in traditional dog grooming products … mixing synthetic ingredients linked to health issues with all natural and likely safe ingredients, to make the overall product appear natural.
+There’s a common theme in dry shampoo that’s also in traditional dog grooming products.
+Manufacturers mix synthetic ingredients linked to health issues with all natural and likely safe ingredients … to make the overall product appear natural.

 Don’t Believe The Marketing

-While I researched the ingredients, I also noted some outlandish marketing claims:
+While we researched the ingredients, we also noted some outlandish marketing claims.
+Don’t believe everything you read on the product label or marketing:

 - No dry dog shampoo is going to absorb or repel dirt